ironbee/ironbee/clipp/clipp.md

 **writeraw**:*path*

 This consumer writes all data out to raw files in a directory at *path*.
-Files are named after the input id, whether it is a request or response, and a serial number.
+Files are named with two serial numbers (for connection and transaction), and whether it is a request or response.

 Extending CLIPP
 ---------------